ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Conclusions

 \section{Conclusions}

-In this paper, we introduced ConceptPrism, a novel framework designed to resolve concept entanglement in personalized text-to-image generation.
-Unlike existing approaches that rely on manual guidance, our method automatically disentangles the shared visual concept from image-specific residuals through inter-image comparison.
+In this paper, we introduced ConceptPrism, a novel concept disentanglement paradigm in personalized text-to-image generation.
+Unlike existing approaches that rely on manual guidance, our method automatically disentangles the shared visual concept from image-specific residuals through cross-image comparison.
 By jointly optimizing target and residual tokens with complementary reconstruction and exclusion objectives, the target token captures the detailed visual concept without explicit supervision.
 Extensive experiments demonstrate that ConceptPrism significantly improves the trade-off between concept fidelity and text alignment, establishing a robust and broadly applicable solution for diverse personalization tasks.